Read instructions on how to applyExpress Interest

 The MSc Applied Physics is a calendar year programme intended for graduates of physical science and engineering.
 UL Physics works with companies such as Analog Devices, COOK Medical, Intel, Seagate and BorgWarner.
 This engagement advances science, develops new products and processes, and creates employment opportunities for our graduates.

-The Bernal Institute houses nationally unique scientific infrastructure for the preparation and characterisation of novel materials and components.
-The Bernal laboratory of advanced microscopy houses the FEI Titan Transmission Electron Microscope, which is run by one of the MSc programme lecturers, Professor Ursel Bangert, a world leading microscopy researcher.
+The Bernal Institute houses nationally unique scientific infrastructure for the preparation and characterization of novel materials and components.
+The Bernal laboratory of advanced microscopy houses the FEI Titan Transmission Electron Microscope, which is run by Professor Ursel Bangert, a world leading microscopy researcher, as well as the newly established Actuate Lab, led by ERC awardee Dr. Sarah Guerin.”

 The objective of the MSc Applied Physics programme is to meet the needs of graduates who wish to increase their skills with an understanding of applied physics and knowledge of the physical principles underlying material properties, and the operation of processes and equipment, for the research and high technology sectors.

-The MSc involves course work which extends over two trimesters and a work project which is carried out on a part-time basis in trimester 1 and 2 and on a full time basis in the final summer trimester.
-A passing grade in the entire project element will be a requirement to graduate with a MSc award
+The 1 Year MSc involves course work which extends over two trimesters and a work project which is carried out on a part-time basis in trimester 1 and 2 and on a full-time basis in the final summer trimester.
+A passing grade in the entire project element will be a requirement to graduate with a MSc award.
+The modules are delivered over 5 trimesters in the 2 Year part-time programme.

 Students to choose 4 modules from electives below